 There are five ways you can pay your plan premium.
-You are asked to make a choice when completing the enrollment request form.
-If no choice is made, you will receive a monthly invoice to pay by check or credit card.
-If you would like to change your payment method at any time, please call Customer Service and they will assist you.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+For new members, you can inform the plan of your plan premium payment option by checking the appropriate box on your enrollment form.
+Once enrolled, a request must be submitted in writing to change your payment option to Social Security deduction or monthly direct bill.
+An "ACH/Credit Card" form must be completed to change your payment option to automatic withdrawal from your bank account, credit card or debit card.
 If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.